rilldata/rill/docs/docs/reference/project-files/rill-yaml.md

 In `rill.yaml`, project-wide defaults can be specified for a resource type within a project.
 Unless otherwise specified, _individual resources will inherit any defaults_ that have been specified in `rill.yaml`.
 For available properties that can be configured, please refer to the YAML specification for each individual resource type - [sources](sources.md), [models](models.md), and [dashboards](dashboards.md)

-:::tip Use plurals when specifying project-wide defaults
+:::note Use plurals when specifying project-wide defaults

 In your `rill.yaml`, the top level property for the resource type needs to be **plural**, such as `sources`, `models`, and `dashboards`.